Policewomen over the decades

 • Donna Howard

 Donna joined the New Zealand Police in 1991.
-After graduating from Police College, she started her career in the General Duties Branch in Porirua, beforel she joined the Criminal Investigations Branch (CIB) in 1997.
+After graduating from Police College, she started her career in the General Duties Branch in Porirua, then, the Criminal Investigations Branch (CIB) in 1997.

-After Donna qualified as a Detective she joined the Organised Crime Unit (OCU) in 2001.
-Mike Oxnam and Andrea Jopling were her mentors at the CIB, and she believes she was very fortunate to have been mentored by them.
+After Donna qualified as a detective, she joined the Organised Crime Unit (OCU) in 2001.
+Mike Oxnam and Andrea Jopling were her mentors at the CIB, and she believed she was very fortunate to have been mentored by them.

-After a few years with the OCU Donna was promoted to Detective Sergeant.
-She was then deployed to the Solomon Islands, as Team Leader National Investigations, based in Honiara.
-Donna was also part of a United Nations deployment to Timor Leste (East Timor).
-After roles in General Duties and Intelligence, she became the Community Policing Team Leader of a Becora substation in Dili.
+After a few years with the OCU Donna was promoted to detective sergeant and deployed to the Solomon Islands, as Team Leader National Investigations, based in Honiara.
+Donna was also part of a United Nations deployment to Timor-Leste (East Timor).
+After roles in general duties and intelligence, she became the Community Policing Team Leader of Becora substation in Dili.

-Donna has a close knit group of friends in and out of the Police that she spends her time with, both in a sporting capacity and socially.
-They like to cycle, swim and go to the gym together for fun, challenging themselves and having a lot of laughs along the way.
-She has competed in several Half-Ironmans, challenging herself to overcome her fear of swimming in open water.
+Donna had a close-knit group of friends in and out of the Police and she spent her time with them, in a sporting capacity and socially.
+They liked to cycle, swim, and go to the gym together, challenging themselves and having a lot of laughs along the way.
+She competed in several half-ironman competitions, challenging herself to overcome her fear of swimming in open water.

 Inspector Donna Howard was diagnosed with cancer in 2017, and despite a brave fight, passed away in January 2018.